 What is the next step in your exploration strategy in the East Coast Basin?

-For 2012 our exploration focus in the East Coast Basin is technical in nature.
-We have drilled three stratigraphic wells to collect core from the shale packages and we recently completed a 70km 2D seismic survey across the Castlepoint and Ranui permits, all with the objective of advancing our understanding of the Whangai and Waipawa oil shale formations.
+For 2012 our exploration focus in the East Coast Basin was technical in nature.
+We drilled three stratigraphic wells to collect core from the shale packages and completed a 70km 2D seismic survey across the Castlepoint and Ranui permits, all with the objective of advancing our understanding of the Whangai and Waipawa oil shale formations.
 In 2013 we've so far completed 50km of 2D seismic on the Wairoa permit and have commenced permitting for two exploration holes, one each on Castlepoint and Ranui.
 These are commitment wells that need to be drilled by year-end.
 And of course we are always focused on community engagement and dialogue and continue to communicate regularly with local communities and iwi groups to discuss our exploration strategy.

 How much does it cost to drill a well?

 For conventional wells to the Mt.
 Messenger formation, from 1,800 to 2,500 metres deep, we budget $2 million to drill the well, $500,000 to case and $1 million to complete.
-A successful well, advanced all the way to production, generally costs between $3.5 to $4 million, in Canadian dollars.
+A successful Mt.
+Messenger well, advanced all the way to production, generally costs between $3.5 to $4 million, in Canadian dollars.
 Deeper wells are more expensive.